hannahilea/BongoBoard/README.md

 TODO - implement!

+## Getting started

-## Hardware setup
+### Hardware

-Starting with a DK Bongo controller (or other set of 6 button inputs + microphone), connect them to an [Adafruit nRF52840 Feather](https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather) according to the following schematic:
+Starting with a DK Bongo controller (or other set of 6 button inputs + microphone), wire its buttons (plus an additional [microphone](https://www.adafruit.com/product/1063)) to an [Adafruit nRF52840 Feather](https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather) according to the following schematic:

 TODO-schematic

-## Controller setup
+### Microcontroller (Adafruit Feather)

+Note: I ran these steps from a Mac running Sonoma 14.6.1; you may need to tweak things slightly for a different operating system.

 1. Connect the Feather to your computer via USB cable.
-(Note: I ran these steps from a Mac running Sonoma 14.6.1; you may need to tweak things slightly for a different OS.)

 2. Download `feather_nrf52840_express_bootloader-0.8.0_s140_6.1.1.zip` from https://github.com/adafruit/Adafruit_nRF52_Bootloader/releases/tag/0.8.0

-3. Update the board's bootloader, so that we'll be able to run CircuitPython on it.
+3. **Update the board's bootloader,** so that we'll be able to run CircuitPython on it.
 Do this by following one of the paths in the [Adafruit instructions](https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather/update-bootloader); I did this via the [CLI options](https://learn.adafruit.com/introducing-the-adafruit-nrf52840-feather/update-bootloader-use-command-line#download-adafruit-nrfutil-3108972) route, namely,
     1. Downloaded the `adafruit-nrfutil` executable
     2. In terminal, ran `ls /dev/cu.*` in the terminal to find my Feather's device name (mine was `/dev/cu.usbmodem1101`)
     3. In terminal, ran